 Making things more complicated for the judge is the fact that one parent may be actively trying to reduce the amount they need to pay in child support by actively engaging in underhanded divorce tricks such as concealing assets or intentionally reducing their income through “voluntary underemployment.”

 Uncovering such fraud and deceit can be a daunting task.
 An experienced and determined Colorado Springs family law attorney, working with accounting and financial experts, can expose these efforts for what they are and ensure that the judge has a complete and accurate picture of the spouse’s finances when making child support determinations.

-When choosing a child support attorney, make sure he or she has a full understanding of the law, a well-developed ability to engage in complicated economic and income analysis, and the advocacy skills and experience to obtain the most favorable outcome possible.
+When choosing a Colorado Springs child support lawyer, make sure he or she has a full understanding of the law, a well-developed ability to engage in complicated economic and income analysis, and the advocacy skills and experience to obtain the most favorable outcome possible.